RaviTeja110820/aws/AWS Essentials.md

 ***vertical scaling(scaling up)*** adds more resources to an instance and horizontal scaling(scaling out) adds more instances.

+***AWS Lambda*** is a service that lets you run code without needing to provision or manage servers.
+While using AWS Lambda, you pay only for the compute time that you consume.
+You are charged only when your code is running.
+With AWS Lambda, you can run code for virtually any type of application or backend service, all with zero administration.

 Leveraging ***AWS Lambda functions*** will remove the need to run a dedicated web server for the organisation.
 During periods of high requests to the database cluster, AWS lambda backend infrastructure will automatically scale out resources to adequately meet the demand.
 AWS Lambda provides a platform to run code without provisioning or managing any servers.
 The organisation pays only for the compute time they consume – there is no charge when your code is not running.
 >***AWS Lambda*** is a service that lets you run code without provisioning or managing servers.

+A ***load balancer*** acts as a single point of contact for all incoming web traffic to your Auto Scaling group.
+This means that as Amazon EC2 instances are added or removed in response to the amount of incoming traffic, these requests are routed to the load balancer first and then spread across multiple resources that will handle them

 >The ***Classic loadbalancer*** uses a Round-Robin strategy for TCP listeners only.The ALB 1st selects a target based on the routing rule, then uses a Round-Robin strategy to select a node.